theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 In addition to classroom-based teaching, I develop educational videos that support asynchronous learning, flipped classroom elements, and conceptual preparation for students.
 These videos are documented as teaching-related outputs in the TU Graz research and knowledge documentation system and are available through TU Graz TUbe where access rights allow.

-Some videos may require TU Graz login credentials or course-related access rights.
+Note: The videos require TU Graz login credentials in order to be viewed.

 ### Business Model Innovation